ProjectDoodle/PAKE/README.md

 # To-Do
 1. Finish chat app implementation and print out communication for demonstration
 2. Apply DH and print out communication for demonstration
-3. Potentially create GUI for chat app
-4. Apply DH-EKE and print out communication for demonstration
+3. Apply DH-EKE and print out communication for demonstration
+4. Potentially create GUI for chat app
 5. Potentially apply "some" cryptanalysis on messages

+# Errors
+- IOError when client is receiving prime from server, probably because server expects to receive client data first
+- At the moment, the client is waiting to receive "step1" every iteration through the message loop, but it should only this information once.
+This means that after   	the first receipt of the DH variable information, there will be errors

 # Questions:
 1. Is DH used to generate a key between each client and the server?
 Or is it just used for key generation between clients?